epsilon537/boxlambda/_posts/23-03-05-understanding-vera.markdown

 So, how many sprites can be rendered onto one scanline?
 It depends on several factors:

 - **Sprite Width**: Obviously, larger width means more pixels per sprite to render.
-- **Color Depth**: 8bpp requires more Main RAM reads per pixel than 4bpp.
+- **Color Depth**: 8bpp requires more VRAM reads per pixel than 4bpp.
-- **Main RAM bus utilization**: When Layers 0 and 1 are enabled in a heavy-duty mode, they generate a significant load on the RAM bus, creating more bus contention opportunities for the Sprite Renderer, which is the lowest priority port on the bus.
+- **VRAM bus utilization**: When Layers 0 and 1 are enabled in a heavy-duty mode, they generate a significant load on the RAM bus, creating more bus contention opportunities for the Sprite Renderer, which is the lowest priority port on the bus.
 - **Position of the sprites in the Sprite Attribute RAM**.
 The Sprite Attribute RAM is scanned sequentially from start to end to find the sprites that are active on the given scanline.
 If all the active sprites are located towards the end of the Sprite Attribute RAM, more time will be spent searching, and less time is available for rendering.

 I measured several sprite rendering configurations and organized them into the following table: